ZenGirl/Sinatra-DataMapper-Sqlite-MySQL-Hosted-Capistrano/README.md

 /Users/kim/.rvm/gems/ruby-2.0.0-p0/gems/data_objects-0.10.12/lib/data_objects/connection.rb:79: warning: Encoding utf8 is not a known Ruby encoding for MySQL
 ```

-This appears to be an issue with the DataMapper DataObject library that, when run, to attempt to require a mysql2 version of it's code.
+This appears to be an issue with the DataMapper DataObject library.
 Which of course does not exist.
 It's only a warning, but it disturbs me.

+If you try to use the mysql2 gem and adapter DataMapper barfs on the DataObject requires.
+When run, it attempts to require a mysql2 version of it's code.